GIS As Your Career

 - They are existing or emerging businesses being transformed by technology and innovation requiring new skills sets for workers.

 2017 URISA GIS Salary Survey Executive Summary: This document is a preview of the 2017 URISA GIS Salary Survey, and includes valuable summary data from the survey results.
-The full publication with an abundance of detailed tabular data and extensive cross-tabulations will be included in the full publication release in early 2018.
-That publication will be available for purchase.
+The full publication with an abundance of detailed tabular data and extensive cross-tabulations is included in the full publication.

 Quick Hits from 2017:

 - The survey is based on 3,060 respondents who are employed full-time.

 - The average salary of survey respondents was $70,857 - an increase of 15% over the 2010 average of $61,540.

 - GISPs, on average, earned $10,000 more than non-GISPs.

 - A majority (57.7%) of respondents are employed within some level of government, from local to federal agencies.

 - Most receive additional forms of compensation including health insurance, paid conference attendance, life insurance, paid training, pension/retirement plans and 401(s) plans.

 - They spend an average of 70.8% of their time performing geospatial tasks and work an average of 41.6 hours per week.